davidrhoden/davidrhoden-basic-netlify/timeline/crazy-amp-jul-27-2015.md

 It was cool as hell, a great sounding amp, but it stopped working in about the third hour I used it.

 (I eventually got it fixed in New Orleans.
-It weighed eighty pounds and I fearewd it get hurt if I actually tried to use it for gigs.
+It weighed eighty pounds and I feared I'd get hurt if I actually tried to use it for gigs.
 So I sold it to another poor boy for the same $500 I paid for it.
 I do miss it a little.)

 ![Extra switch on Deluxe Reverb, Austin Texas, July 27, 2015.](/static/img/timeline/amp-extra-switch-jul-27-2015.jpg)